-Unconscionable conduct is behaviour deemed by the law to be so harsh and unjust that it falls well outside the norms of society and is therefore considered to be offensive to good conscience.
+Unconscionable conduct is behaviour deemed by the law to be so harsh and unjust that it is deemed to fall so far outside the norms of society that it is offensive to good conscience.
 In the face of such conduct, courts have both an equitable and statutory jurisdiction to sanction that offensive behaviour by granting relief to the wronged party.

 Unconscionable Conduct in Australia

 Louise Gehrig is a highly experienced litigator with more than 20 years’ experience in litigation and dispute resolution in corporate and commercial law, trust and estate litigation, particularly at Supreme and Federal Court level.

 Rob is an experienced litigator with a strong background in dispute resolution and negotiated outcomes.

 From the very beginning of his career Rob has had a strong interest in unconscionable conduct in business, finance and commerce.
 He has grown to be a expert in this field.

 bottom of page